kenbigail/kenbigail/README.md

 - 📫 How to reach me **kenbigail.business@gmail.com**

-- ⚡ Fun fact **I'm an Extrovert and i do Public Speaking routinely.**
+- ⚡ Fun fact **I'm an Extrovert and i like to socialize with others.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">